Research Projects

 In this research project, the Kovanlikaya group used advanced magnetic resonance imaging (MRI) techniques including diffusion tensor imaging (DTI), arterial spin labeling (ASL), phase contrast cerebrospinal fluid (CSF) flow measurement, and structural volumetric MRI to develop quantitative criteria to diagnose normal pressure hydrocephalus (NPH) patients more precisely.

-Multifunctional nanofiber for convection-enhanced delivery of theranostics to diffuse intrinsic pontine glioma
+Multifunctional nanofiber for convection-enhanced delivery of theranostics to diffuse intrinsic pontine Glioma (DIPG)

-Of all pediatric cancers, diffuse intrinsic pontine glioma (DIPG) is the most aggressive.
-Focal radiotherapy only prolongs patient survival for a few months.
-Chemotherapy does not improve patient survival as DIPG is intrinsically resistant to most chemotherapeutics.
-Furthermore, our brains naturally prevent most drugs from reaching the brain tumor.
-Convection-enhanced delivery (CED), is a direct...
+Among all pediatric cancers, DIPG stands out as the most aggressive.
+Focal radiotherapy only extends patient survival for a few months, and chemotherapy proves ineffective as DIPG inherently resists most chemotherapeutics.
+Moreover, the blood-brain barrier (BBB) naturally restricts many drugs from reaching the brain tumor.
+Convection-enhanced delivery (CED), a direct infusion technique for...

 Creating and validating a novel, non-invasive method for targeted brain activation